-A New King of the Indoor Trees
+The Long Leaf Fig is the New King of the Indoor Trees

-The Ficus ‘Alii’ does not actually exist in the wild, it is a relatively new man-made hybrid that has become extremely popular as it makes for a rather handsome indoor tree.
-It has long tapered leaves that have a wonderful natural gloss, and as the tree grows the lower trunk may shed its leaves to give a palm tree-like appearance.
+The Ficus ‘Alii’ does not actually exist in the wild.
+It is a relatively new man-made hybrid that has become extremely popular as it makes for a rather handsome indoor tree.
+It has long, tapered leaves that have a wonderful natural gloss, and as the tree grows the lower trunk may shed its leaves to give a palm tree-like appearance.
 Experienced growers may want to experiment with braiding the trunks to give the Ficus ‘Alii’ an even bigger visual impact.
 Their stunning appearance more than makes up for the fact that they do not bloom indoors – their preferred environment – instead forming small yellow globular inflorescence’s, which have a similar appearance to berries.

 More commonly known as the banana-leaf fig, is a hybrid of the ficus species that is native to Southeast Asia, India, and China.
 It is one of the more popular houseplants in temperate climates.
 The ‘Alii’ cultivar first emerged in Hawaii.
 The Ficus plant is a relative of the Ficus benjamina, and this variant of the plant is the perfect houseplant as it is very manageable and does not demand a lot of attention.

 The ficus is a very environmentally tolerant plant, and you can easily grow it without any hassles.
 It does not shed a lot of leaves and can flourish even if there is not a lot of light.
 Moreover, if you want to move it around, you do not have to worry about the plant going into shock, as the Ficus maclellandii is good at adapting to its environments.